young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

   Amazon Kinesis Streams*
   Amazon CloudFront
   Amazon SQS
-  Your application generates a 1 KB JSON payload that needs to be queued and delivered to EC2 instances for applications.
+  Your application generates a 1KB JSON payload that needs to be queued and delivered to EC2 instances for applications.
 At the end of the day, the application needs to replay the data for the past 24 hours.
 In the near future, you also need the ability for other multiple EC2 applications to consume the same stream concurrently.
 What is the best solution for this?
   Kinesis Data Streams\*
   Kinesis Firehose
   SNS